Lifetime Brands (NASDAQ:LCUT) Issues FY 2021 Earnings Guidance

 Lifetime Brands (NASDAQ:LCUT) issued an update on its FY 2021 earnings guidance on Thursday morning.
 The company provided EPS guidance of $1.280-$1.400 for the period, compared to the Thomson Reuters consensus EPS estimate of $1.290.
 The company issued revenue guidance of $870 million-$890 million, compared to the consensus revenue estimate of $850.39 million.

-Lifetime Brands (NASDAQ:LCUT) last posted its quarterly earnings data on Thursday, August 5th.
-The company reported $0.28 earnings per share for the quarter, beating the Thomson Reuters’ consensus estimate of ($0.06) by $0.34.
-Lifetime Brands had a net margin of 4.44% and a return on equity of 16.57%.
-On average, equities research analysts forecast that Lifetime Brands will post 1.39 EPS for the current year.
+Lifetime Brands (NASDAQ:LCUT) last announced its quarterly earnings results on Thursday, August 5th.
+The company reported $0.28 earnings per share for the quarter, beating analysts’ consensus estimates of ($0.06) by $0.34.
+Lifetime Brands had a return on equity of 16.57% and a net margin of 4.44%.
+Analysts forecast that Lifetime Brands will post 1.39 EPS for the current year.

-Several analysts have recently weighed in on LCUT shares.
-DA Davidson raised their price objective on shares of Lifetime Brands from $20.00 to $22.00 and gave the company a buy rating in a research report on Friday, August 6th.
-Zacks Investment Research raised shares of Lifetime Brands from a hold rating to a strong-buy rating and set a $21.00 target price on the stock in a report on Tuesday, August 10th.
+A number of analysts recently commented on LCUT shares.
+DA Davidson lifted their price objective on Lifetime Brands from $20.00 to $22.00 and gave the stock a buy rating in a research report on Friday, August 6th.
+TheStreet upgraded Lifetime Brands from a c rating to a b- rating in a research report on Tuesday.
+Finally, Zacks Investment Research upgraded Lifetime Brands from a hold rating to a strong-buy rating and set a $21.00 price objective for the company in a research report on Tuesday, August 10th.

-In other Lifetime Brands news, CFO Laurence Winoker sold 2,135 shares of the firm’s stock in a transaction on Thursday, June 10th.
-The shares were sold at an average price of $16.70, for a total value of $35,654.50.
-Following the sale, the chief financial officer now owns 86,484 shares of the company’s stock, valued at approximately $1,444,282.80.
-The sale was disclosed in a legal filing with the SEC, which is available through this hyperlink.
-Also, Director Craig Phillips sold 8,026 shares of the firm’s stock in a transaction on Tuesday, May 25th.
-The stock was sold at an average price of $15.45, for a total transaction of $124,001.70.
-Following the completion of the sale, the director now directly owns 652,030 shares in the company, valued at approximately $10,073,863.50.
+In other news, CFO Laurence Winoker sold 2,135 shares of the business’s stock in a transaction that occurred on Thursday, June 10th.
+The stock was sold at an average price of $16.70, for a total value of $35,654.50.
+Following the completion of the sale, the chief financial officer now directly owns 86,484 shares in the company, valued at approximately $1,444,282.80.
+The sale was disclosed in a document filed with the Securities & Exchange Commission, which is available through this hyperlink.
+Also, Director Craig Phillips sold 3,300 shares of the business’s stock in a transaction that occurred on Monday, July 26th.
+The shares were sold at an average price of $15.03, for a total value of $49,599.00.
 The disclosure for this sale can be found here.
-In the last ninety days, insiders have sold 18,093 shares of company stock worth $281,592.
-41.80% of the stock is owned by insiders.
+Over the last three months, insiders sold 15,043 shares of company stock worth $248,329.
+41.80% of the stock is owned by corporate insiders.

 An institutional investor recently raised its position in Lifetime Brands stock.
-Morgan Stanley grew its stake in shares of Lifetime Brands, Inc. (NASDAQ:LCUT) by 9,620.4% during the second quarter, according to its most recent filing with the Securities and Exchange Commission.
-The institutional investor owned 9,526 shares of the company’s stock after purchasing an additional 9,428 shares during the period.
+Morgan Stanley grew its holdings in shares of Lifetime Brands, Inc. (NASDAQ:LCUT) by 9,620.4% in the second quarter, according to its most recent filing with the SEC.
+The firm owned 9,526 shares of the company’s stock after acquiring an additional 9,428 shares during the quarter.
 Morgan Stanley’s holdings in Lifetime Brands were worth $143,000 as of its most recent SEC filing.
-43.92% of the stock is currently owned by hedge funds and other institutional investors.
+43.92% of the stock is currently owned by institutional investors and hedge funds.

 Lifetime Brands, Inc provides kitchenware and tableware products.
 It operates through the following segments: U.S. and International.
 The U.S. segment includes the domestic operations of the Company’s business that design, market and distribute its products to retailers, distributors and directly to consumers through retail websites.